Institute for Liberal Studies (Czech Republic)

 The Institute for Liberal Studies (Institut Liberálních Studií) is a Czech public policy think tank based in Prague, which aims to promote the principles of classical liberalism.
-It is currently led by Martin Panek.
+It is currently led by Martin Pánek.
 Previously known as the Liberal Institute, it was founded in its current form in July 2020 by Tomáš Pajonk, continuing the tradition of the defunct Liberal Institute founded in 1990.
 The institute publishes research promoting the ideas of classical liberalism as applied to the Czech and European political systems.

 History

 Liberal Institute

 The F.A.
 Hayek Liberal Association was founded by Jiří Schwarz, Tomáš Ježek, and Miroslav Ševčík during the early stages of the Velvet Revolution in 1989.
 It was then registered on February 6, 1990, as the Liberal Institute.
 The institute has since been led by Miroslav Ševčík, Petr Koblovský, and Dominik Stroukal. Ševčík was deposed as director in 2013 and later expelled from the institute following controversy related to his tenure as dean of the Faculty of Economics at the Prague University of Economics and Business.
 He subsequently sued the institute to be reinstated.

 During this period, six of the institute's fellows served as economic advisors to the Czech government.
 These included Jiří Schwarz and Miroslav Zámečník (to the Topolánek Cabinet), and Dominik Stroukal, Mojmír Hampl, Aleš Rod, and Libor Dušek (to the Fiala Cabinet).
 Hampl, a former editor of the institute's magazine Laissez Faire, went on to become a vice-governor of the Czech National Bank and a president of the Czech National Budget Council.
 Petr Mach, also a former editor of the magazine, was elected as a Member of the European Parliament after parting ways with the institute.
 Additionally, Jiří Schwarz and Josef Šíma were elected presidents of the Anglo-American University and the CEVRO Institute, respectively.